zoot101/snapraid-daily/README.md

 subsequently exit each time it is invoked until the user intervenes to attempt a manual fix.

+## Step 8 - Run End Hook If Given

+The end hook is now called here if it was specified in the config file.
+If the end hook exits in error, the script will still continue so that the final notification is sent.

+The end hook is also ran in the event of error conditions for SnapRAID touch/diff/sync/scrub operations above.

-## Step 7 - Send Final Notification Email
+## Step 9 - Send Final Notification Email

-If no errors are detected during the touch, sync and scrub, or just touch & sync, or just scrub (depending on whether the **\--sync-only** or **\--scrub-only** arguments are used):
+If no errors are detected during the touch, sync and scrub, or just touch & sync, or just scrub (depending on whether the **-s, \--sync-only** or **-c, \--scrub-only** arguments are used):

-The final condensed log file for the email is sent to the user.
+If emails are enabled, the final condensed log file for the email is sent to the user.
 This will contain an concise output of all the operations carried out and what the result was.

+## Step 10 - Run Notification Hook if Given

+Lastly the notification hook is called here if specified in the config file.

 # Sample Output
 ```bash